 Pricing and Availability

-Sold as a set of two for $14.99 on Amazon, they are the least expensive model I have reviewed.
+Sold as a set of two on Amazon, they are the least expensive model I have reviewed.
 That said, my package did arrive one panel short – so be sure to double check your inventory!

 Common Praise and Complaints